Online Safety Tips | Safe YouTube | Privacy

 As fast as the years come and go, Internet technologies change, bringing new challenges for parents and educators when striving to keep kids safe online.
-Here are a few of the latest tips for online safety including on sites like YouTube*, as well as privacy settings for other websites.
+Here are a few of the latest tips for online safety including on sites like YouTube*, as well as privacy settings for other websites and apps.

 5 Tips to Make YouTube Safer